orlof/dcpu-admiral/README.md

  - Don’t bother users with details that the machine can handle
  - A bug in the user’s Admiral-code should not be allowed to lead to undefined behavior of the interpreter
+ - Should there be no limit on the range of numbers, the length of strings, or the size of collections (other than the total memory available)

 Implementation Principles
  - Memory: 20kw for the system, 30kw for heap and 10kw for stack